-Once a contract is signed and sealed, it’s then set in stone — or is it?
+Once a contract is signed and sealed, it’s set in stone — or is it?

-Things often change, and knowing how to write an addendum to a contract can be a necessary skill on many occasions.
+Things often change, and knowing how to write an addendum to a contract can be a valuable skill in many situations.

-So, we’re going to explore what an addendum to a contract is and how you can use one when needed.
+Let’s explore what an addendum to a contract is and how you can write one in 7 easy steps.

 What is an addendum to a contract?

-An addendum to a contract is a legally binding additional document that can be added to an existing legal contract.
+An addendum to a contract is a legally binding document that is added to an existing legal contract.

-As it’s legally binding too, an addendum can alter any terms of the contract and conditions contained in the original agreement.
+And since it’s legally binding, an addendum can alter any terms and conditions of the original contract.

 Contract addendum vs. amendment

-1. Consider and mirror the language of the original contract
+1. Mirror the language of the original contract

 As such, it should mirror that original document as much as possible.

-Be sure to continue referring back to the contract when drafting an addendum, and particularly consider:
+Be sure to continually refer to the contract when drafting an addendum.
+In particular, consider the contract’s:

-As far as possible, match all of the above in your addendum.
+As far as possible, match all of these in the addendum.

-That way, no parties should be in any doubt that the addendum is as important — and relevant — as other clauses of the contract.
+That way, no parties should doubt that the addendum is as important — and as relevant — as other clauses of the contract.

 2. Choose an addendum title

-Give the addendum a title that references the original agreement’s name and date, and make it clear that it is indeed an addendum to that contract.
+Give the addendum a title that references the original agreement’s name and date, and make it clear that it is indeed an addendum to that agreement.

 For instance, perhaps you’re drafting an addendum to a residential lease agreement originally signed on the 1st of January 2021.
 Your addendum title might be:

-“Addendum to Residential Lease Agreement Between [Your Name] and [Lessor’s Name] of the 1st January 2023.”
+“Addendum to Residential Lease Agreement Between [Your Name (owner)] and [Lessee’s Name (tenant)] of 1st January 2024.”

 Contract Addendum Template